-Valentine’s Day is quickly approaching, so I wanted to do a makeup tutorial just in time to celebrate love.
-I shared one last year that was more neutral, so this time I’m fully embracing red lipstick.
-Bonus tip: it makes your teeth look whiter, so your smile will look even more beautiful!
+Valentine’s Day is quickly approaching, so I wanted to do a Valentine’s Day makeup look tutorial just in time to celebrate love.

 To avoid an overly dramatic look, I used neutral eyeshadows in earthy hues to draw attention to my eyes.
 I always remind my friends that when it comes to makeup, look for a balance.
 If your lips are very strong, the eyes should be way softer and more neutral.
 On the contrary, if you decide to do a smokey eye, I prefer to use nude or flesh tones on the lips.